GuruMaps/iOSManual/03-settings.md

 * **WiFi+3G** is set by default and uses a combination of two networks: if a Wi-Fi connection to the Internet is not available, the App connects over to the cellular data network, if available.
 * **WiFi** in case you want the App to load data only over the Wi-Fi network, if available.
 * **Offline** allows to use the App completely offline and not to worry about roaming charges.
-Even if you have full Cellular or WiFi internet connection, the App will act like the connection is ‘off’.
+Even if you have full Cellular or WiFi Internet connection, the App will act like the connection is ‘off’.

 ## Vector Maps Settings {#VectorMapsSettings}